schen1111/devwks-2100/devwks-2100.md

 	```

 	* Example of the payloads```ansible_project/temp_folder/attach_device_to_cdg_api_payload```: [content link](https://github.com/schen1111/devwks-2100/tree/main/ansible_project/temp_folder/attach_device_to_cdg_api_payload)
 	* Note that the API payload files are generated for reference only so you can see the payloads.
-The task that will invovke the attach device to CDG API will able to generate the payload on the fly without writing the payload to disk.
+The task that will invoke the attach device to CDG API will able to generate the payload on the fly without writing the payload to disk.
 	* By using the template module, you can easily generate large amount of API payloads